More than 500 Reviews & stars on REVIEWS.io

 How is my privacy protected?

-Our STD tests are taken in the privacy of your own home.
-We and our partner laboratories (who may be contracted by us to conduct some or all analyses of your test) take customer privacy very seriously.
-Only you will have access to this information and we will not share your information with any not authorized third party.
-All samples are disposed of following analysis.
+Samples for our tests are collected in the privacy of your own home.
+Both we and our partner laboratories (which may be contracted by us to conduct some or all analyses of your test) take customer privacy very seriously.

 Test measures